tuiwidgets/tuiwidgets/doc/ZCommandManager.rst

       This signal is emitted when the compound value of the enabled status combined (by logical and) the value of :cpp:func:`~bool Tui::ZCommandNotifier::isContextSatisfied() const` changes.

+      As the value of ``isContextSatisfied`` is cached and only updated at specific events this signal can be emitted with a delay relative to the time when the change happens.

 ZCommandManager
 ---------------